Can I see a chiropractor if I have a concussion?

 - Neurological exam

 The other important aspect of care is that your chiropractor will be able to differentiate which symptoms are caused from the concussion and which symptoms are from other injuries such as whiplash or myofascial sprain/strain.
 Sustaining injury to the cervical and/or thoracic vertebrae during the incident that resulted in a concussion is very common.
 It is important to look at all aspects of the injury and not just one component, such as treating the concussion but not the whiplash.

 - Tingling and shooting pain into the arms or shoulders

 Symptoms of concussion include

 - Sensitivity to light and sound

-Chiropractors are educated to be a portal of entry clinician for patients, meaning they are trained in the evaluation process and able to diagnose conditions, as well as correctly referring the patient to the proper physician.
-For example if a concussion patient is having trouble with coordination and balance following a concussion, the chiropractor may refer the patient to a neurologist to co-manage patient symptoms.
+Chiropractors are educated to be a portal of entry clinician for patients, meaning they are trained in the evaluation process and able to diagnose conditions, as well as correctly refer the patient to the proper physician.
+For example if a patient with a concussion is having trouble with coordination and balance following a concussion, the chiropractor may refer the patient to a neurologist to co-manage patient symptoms.
 Chiropractors will also look for life threatening and more serious problems known as 'red flags'.
 These red flags would require immediate emergency care or require patient to be referred out for more extensive testing.

 Common red flags include